igorlev91/ShooterMechanics/README.md

 * Player basic movement (move, look, jump, sprint)
 * Player health and shield
 * Shooting with various guns
+* Recoil for different guns
+* Different reticles for guns.
 * Aiming and aim assist
 * Gun inventory
 * Ammo management
 * Multiple throwable objects
+* Predict trajectory for throwable objects
 * Pickable objects on overlap, such as ammo, regen
 * Pickable objects on interact, such as weapons and throwable objects
 * UI health, shield, weapons, throwable objects, ammo, hit marker and kill count